Levi’s x Stüssy Drop Second Collection: Everything To Know

 Prices, when and where to buy the new Levi’s and Stüssy collection

-The new Levi’s and Stüssy collection is available at Levi’s ION Orchard and levi.com.my from 10 November 2023.
+The new Levi’s and Stüssy collection is available at Levi’s ION Orchard and levi.com.sg from 10 November 2023.

-The trucker jackets are priced at MYR 1,207 while the jeans are priced at MYR 862 apiece.
+The trucker jackets are priced at SGD 349.90 while the jeans are priced at SGD 249.90 apiece.

-Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 What was featured in the previous collaboration of 2023?